axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 With these two facts in mind, data objects must have a single user as the owner.
 User ownership can changed over time.
 Additionally, as discussed earlier, tenants are a second tier of ownership.
 Not every user that can create data objects in a tenant should automatically be the owner of every data object of the tenant, but in return should also not lose rights e.g. for removing an accidentally created data object on creation, because the tenant is the owner.
 Thus, in our approach the creator of a data object will be the owner and the tenant he is currently logged in to will be the owning tenant.

 Another challenge after having a concept for ownership is the delegation of power.
-Not every user should be allowed to delegate his permissions to other users, thus there has to be a “grantPermission” permission that allows a user to delegate all his permissions to other users.
+Not every user should be allowed to delegate his permissions to other users, thus there has to be a â€œgrantPermissionâ€� permission that allows a user to delegate all his permissions to other users.

 ### Implementation of Ownership